Giving Children Hope appears to conduct work all over the world. Do you have priorities set in terms of countries or communities to focus on?

 How is Giving Children Hope different from other international relief and development organizations?

 What do I do if I want to ship a container to a project I am working on in another part of the world?

 I see you conduct many projects around the world.
 Are you involved in issues facing American children?

-Additionally we are committed to poverty reduction and hunger issues locally.
-We operate local workforce development programs where we seek to have individuals enter or re-enter the workforce and break the bonds of poverty.
-Our “We’ve Got Your Back” program is our local program serving homeless Orange County school children.
-These children receive nutrition training in the classroom and a backpack filled with food on Friday’s to last them through the weekend.
-Furthermore, GCH supplies numerous Orange County organizations with needed supplies, most of whom serve children.
-Rest assured that when you partner with GCH you are partnering to help not only children in developing countries, but American children in need.
+Additionally, we are committed to local poverty reduction and hunger issues.
+We operate local workforce development programs, where we seek to have individuals enter or re-enter the workforce and break the bonds of poverty.
+Our We’ve Got Your Back program serves homeless children in Orange County.
+These children receive nutrition training in the classroom and a backpack filled with food on Fridays to last them through the weekend.
+Furthermore, GCH supplies numerous Orange County organizations, most of which serve children, with needed supplies.
+So when you partner with GCH, you are not only partnering to help children in developing countries, but also American children in need.